 I say I started my journey around 3 years ago but it was about 6 years ago when I took my first bootcamp class.
 I would do cardio 6x a week, strength train 3x a week – while also restricting my calories.
 I went through a bit of an obsessive time period with exercise.
 However, after a few months of doing this, I was burnt out and one day I was just “meh” and quit working out completely.
 My why at the time was needing to reach a certain weight.
 I didn’t focus on the positive aspects of how I felt after a workout or the mental push that it takes to get through it all.
 I thought once I achieved a certain number of pounds on the scale, then that’s all that mattered.

 This time, my why is clear.
-My why is because I know after each workout, I’m getting stronger, adding more years to my life, and improving my self-confidence.
+My why is because I know after each workout, I’m getting stronger, adding more years to my life, and improving my self-confidence and self esteem.
 The more clear that you are on your why, the more focused you can be.
 My why before was a number – something that has an ending; this time it’s a feeling.

 Go for a walk